TheHubbit/QtInventor/README.md

 # QtInventor
-Integrating Open Inventor with Qt Quick / QML
+QtInventor integrates Open Inventor scenes into Qt Quick (QML) applications.
+Currently it is a feasibility prototype and hasn't been converted into a reusable library (yet).